MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 5) They don’t like the idea and can’t tell you
 6) They love the way things are

-### Bad Rebel

-- Complain
-- Me-focussed
-- Pessimist
-- Problems
-- Anger
-- Alienate people
-- Assertions
-- Pinpoint fingers
-- Lecture
-- Worry that
-- Obsessed

-### Good Rebel

-- Create
-- Mission focused
-- Optimist
-- Possibilities
-- Passion
-- Attract support
-- Questions
-- Pinpoint causes
-- Listen
-- Wonder if
-- Reluctant

 ### Common Fears
 - Assumptions (hold us back)
-- Address your boss’ worries (tailor your ideas to make them look less bad)
+- Address your colleagues worries (tailor your ideas to make them look less bad)

 ### Skills needed